home-assistant/addons/zwave_js/DOCS.md

 ### Security Keys

-You must configure four different security keys via `s0_legacy_key`, `s2_access_control_key`, `s2_authenticated_key`, and `s2_unauthenticated_key` in order to use all of the secure inclusion methods (S0 and S2).
-If you plan to only use S0 security (not recommended if you have devices that support S2), only the `s0_legacy_key` is necessary.
-If your network doesn't require security at all, these configuration options are not needed at all.
+There are four different security keys required to take full advantage of the different inclusion methods that Z-Wave JS supports: `s0_legacy_key`, `s2_access_control_key`, `s2_authenticated_key`, and `s2_unauthenticated_key`.

-If you are coming from a previous version of `zwave-js`, your key is likely stored in the `network_key` configuration option.
-When the addon is first started, the key will be migrated from `network_key` to `s0_legacy_key`.
+If you are coming from a previous version of `zwave-js`, you likely have a key stored in the `network_key` configuration option.
+When the addon is first started, the key will be migrated from `network_key` to `s0_legacy_key` which will ensure that your S0 secured devices will continue to function.

 If any of these keys are missing on startup, the addon will autogenerate one for you.

-o generate a network key manually, you can use the following script in, e.g., the SSH add-on:
+To generate a network key manually, you can use the following script in, e.g., the SSH add-on:

 ```bash
 hexdump -n 16 -e '4/4 "%08X" 1 "\n"' /dev/random